-Prior to declining to certify a U or T visa, the Certifying Official will notify the Director of the Division of Professional Standards and the secondary Certifying Official.
-If the Certifying Officials both agree that the HCAO should decline the request, the HCAO will decline the request and explain the declination to the applicant.
+Prior to declining to certify a U/T visa, the primary Certifying Official will notify the Director of the Division of Professional Standards (DOPS) and a secondary Certifying Official.
+If both Certifying Officials both agree that the HCAO should decline the request, the HCAO will decline the request and notify the applicant.
 If there is disagreement among the Certifying Officials as to whether to decline the request, the County Attorney will decide how to respond to the request.